SILICON PRAIRIE NEWS BUSINESS LEAD REPORTER

 If this sounds like a place you’d thrive, we want to hear from you.
 Don’t hesitate to apply.

 Time.
 You won’t need to be at the school board meeting.
 You won’t have to cover sentencings or car accidents or press conferences — unless you think it’s part of a larger story.
 We don’t react to news.
 We advance it.
-The Flatwater Free Press will publish 1-2 stories a week, with some coming from freelancers.
-Our full-time reporters will have the time to report and tell a story in all its nuance, with an expected output of roughly 20-30 stories a year.
+The Flatwater Free Press publishes 2-4 stories a week, with some coming from freelancers.
+Our full-time reporters have the time to report and tell a story in all its nuance, with an expected output of roughly 20-30 stories a year.

 Creativity.
-This is a new venture, and part of the fun is making it what we want it to be.
-These positions are full partners in that effort.
+This is a relatively new venture, and part of the fun is making it what we want it to be.
+Our reporters are full partners in that effort.
 Want to build a cool interactive graphic?
 Start a podcast?
 Write a comic book?
-Something no one’s ever tried before?
+Want to do something no one’s ever tried before?
 Great!
 We’ll get you the tools and support to make it happen.
 We experiment often and fail quickly in reflecting our staff’s passions.

 Benefits.
 Health, dental, vision, with the company shouldering 80% of costs for the employee and all dependents.

 Vacation.
-Up to four weeks, with an additional office-wide shutdown during the holiday season.
+Four weeks, with an additional office-wide shutdown during the holiday season.

-We have applied for 501c3 status and are currently an affiliated fund of the Nebraska Community Foundation.
-We are platform agnostic, and have agreements with media across the state to distribute our work in print, online, on television and radio.
-We seek an equal mix of stories that reflect border-to-border, statewide issues; those from the state’s major metros of Omaha and Lincoln; those from outside the major metros; and those of traditionally underserved communities.
+We’re a 501c3 that seeks an equal mix of stories that reflect border-to-border, statewide issues; those from the state’s major metros of Omaha and Lincoln; those from small towns and rural places; and those of traditionally underserved communities.

 QUESTIONS?
 COMMENTS?
 CONCERNS?
 DEBATES?

 …or just don’t want to wrestle with a form?
 Contact Matt Wynn at firstname.lastname@example.org.